ci-w/IndividualProject/notes/evaluation_results.md

 Later on, learnt from someone in person and everything clicked because they could walk around and see what their hands were doing at certain moments when the thread was in certain places (at different angles etc), and found this much easier.
 Point: is only really confident with simple projects i.e. knitting with one stitch, simple twine games (text based adventure).
 Operating at a very small realm/level.
 Has issues with clerical processing - cannot hold many ideas and things in their head at one time.
 So, making things that have very few component parts really works well for them.
+### Making Projects Interaction
 (Point from me: maybe explain on the site why there's only some tool choices) "Now you've done all of this stuff you should be ready and able to do the end project" Finds the "you have low dex if you can do y" section really helpful.
-Inacessible: navbar text is not high contrast.
+Inaccessible: navbar text is not high contrast.
 Is it accessible for screen readers?
 Agree's grid project view uses the space better (as long as its accessible for screen readers) Makes point of links being labelled correctly for screen readers.